microsoft/vscode-docs/remote-tutorials/ssh/add-ssh-key.md

 ---
 ## Add SSH keys to your VM

-In the previous step, we generated an SSH key pair.
-We'll take the public key and paste it into our VM setup, by copying the contents of the `id_rsa.pub`.
+In the previous step, you generated an SSH key pair.
+Take the public key and paste it into your VM setup, by copying the entire contents of the `id_rsa.pub`.
 You also want to allow your VM to accept inbound SSH traffic.

 ![Add SSH public key to VM](images/ssh/add-ssh-public-key.png)